solid-contrib/information/governance.md

 * Ruben Verborgh
 * Justin Bingham

 The Solid Team fulfills [roles and responsibilities](https://github.com/solid/information/blob/master/solid-team.md) necessary to realize the Solid mission and provide an effective means of governance.
-Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader, Tim Berners-Lee.
+Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader.

 ## Mandate

 The mandate of the Solid Team includes but is not limited to:

 * __Solid Roadmap__ - Curation of the Solid Roadmap, comprised of the Solid Mission, Solid Values, and Key Success Factors.
 The Solid Team works to ensure that any and all decisions, priorities, and output are always in alignment with the Solid Roadmap.
-* __Solid Specification__ - Managing the evolution of the Solid Specification, with an aim to encourage constructive dialogue and foster changes that result in healthy successive iterations aligned with the Solid Roadmap.
+* __Solid Specification__ - Guiding the evolution of the Solid Specification, with an aim to encourage constructive dialogue and foster changes that result in healthy successive iterations aligned with the Solid Roadmap.
-* __Solid Panel__ - Sanction of Solid Panel groups, as well as initiatives or duties associated with a Panel.
+* __Solid Panel__ - Sanction of [Solid Panels](#solid-panels), as well as initiatives or duties associated with a Panel.
 Also includes voting on Panel nominees.
 * __Solid Projects__ - Sanction and oversight of any [Solid Projects](https://github.com/orgs/solid/projects), as well as repositories hosted under the [Solid GitHub organization](https://github.com/solid/), including sanctioned initiatives undertaken by Solid Panel groups, and open source community reference implementations of the Solid Specification in different languages and technical stacks.
 * __Solid Website__ - Curation and Management of the [Solid Website](https://www.solidproject.org).
 * __Solid Brand__ - Definition and evolution of the Solid Brand, including any associated brand assets.
 * __Solid Evangelism__ - Fostering awareness and use of Solid across geographic, economic, industrial, and academic verticals.
-* __Solid Compliance__ - Creation and curation of the [Solid Test Suite](https://github.com/solid/test-suite), which any Solid specification compliant server or client must pass to be considered a fully compliant implementation.
+* __Solid Compliance__ - Creation and curation of the [Solid Test Suite](https://github.com/solid/test-suite), which any Solid specification compliant server must pass to be considered a fully compliant implementation.
-* __Solid Communication Channels__ - Sanction and oversight of official Solid communication mediums, such as chatrooms, forums, mailing lists, and message boards.
+* __Solid Communication Channels__ - Sanction and oversight of official Solid project communication mediums, such as chatrooms, forums, mailing lists, and message boards.
 * __Solid Participation__ - Make contributing and/or participating in the evolution of Solid as accessible, inclusive, and sustainable as possible.
 * __Solid Governance__ - Establish and foster appropriate decision-making processes, ensuring that decisions and associated processes are always aimed towards furtherance of the Solid mission, and supportive of a healthy and beneficent Solid ecosystem.
 Where necessary, act as a court of final appeal for decisions where all other methods have failed.

 ## Decision Making

 For any substantive decisions, the Solid Team votes.
-The Solid leader can always veto the voting outcome.
+The Solid Leader can always veto the voting outcome.
 Every Solid Team member must either vote or explicitly abstain.
 Passing requires a strict majority of non-abstaining Solid Team members.
 Transparency in the decision making process is important.
 Decisions will be documented along with the rationale and considerations taken into account around a given decision.

-The Solid Team utilizes the Decision Making Framework [articulated herein](#decision-making-process).
+The Solid Team utilizes the decision making framework [articulated herein](#decision-making-process).

 ## Vacancies